sudhinkrishna/once-profile/README.md

 ## Using this codebook with any AI

+There are two ways to load the codebook into an AI, depending on what your AI can do.

+### Option A — AI with reliable web access (Claude, Gemini, Perplexity)

-Point any AI with web access at this repository and use this prompt:
+Point the AI at this repository and use the build prompt:

 ```
-Read the Once Codebook at github.com/once-profile/codebook.
+Read the Once Codebook at github.com/sudhinkrishna/once-profile.

-Using the full specification — P parameters, D dimensions,
+Using the full specification — P parameters, S/T/X codes, C consistency
-S/T/X codes, C consistency scale, and confidence markers —
+scale, and confidence markers — build my Once profile from our
-build my Once profile from our conversation history.
+conversation history.

 Rules:
 - Do NOT ask me any questions
 - Observe only from what I have naturally said
-- Assign confidence honestly — use ? when uncertain
+- Assign confidence honestly — ★ strong, ~ inferred, ? unknown
+- For each non-? sub-dimension, identify relevant S, T, and X codes
+- Assign a C consistency code for every non-? dimension

+Output:
-- Output my full encoding string
+1. My full encoding string across all 80 sub-dimensions
-- Below it, note which S codes you found strongest
-  and which dimensions need more signal
+2. The top 5 dimensions with strongest signal — explain why
+3. The top 5 dimensions still unknown — what would resolve them

 Begin.
 ```

+### Option B — AI that can't browse (free ChatGPT, custom GPTs, local models)

+Most AI surfaces can't reliably read a multi-file GitHub repo at runtime.
+For these, use the single-file bundle:

+1. Open **[codebook-bundle.md](./codebook-bundle.md)** — the entire codebook in one file
+2. Paste its full contents into the chat as your first message (or attach it as a file in tools that support uploads — Claude Projects, custom GPTs, Gemini Gems)
+3. Send the build prompt above as your second message

+The bundle contains the README, all 20 parameter definitions, all 270 lookup codes, the JSON schemas, and the standard prompts — everything needed to build a profile, in one paste.

 ---